userfront/guide/all/guide/auth/index.md

 ::::: row
 :::: left

-When a user logs into your application, they are issued a JWT access token.
+When a user sign into your application, Userfront issues them a **JWT access token**.

-You can use the JWT access token to determine what the user can access on your server.
+You can send this JWT access token to your backend with each request to determine who the user is and what they can access.

 ::::
 :::::